IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/review-standards.rst

 As a reviewer, please follow these rules of thumb:

 #.
 Comments should be clear in addressing why you want to see the change
 #.
-Comments should be polite, but straightfoward and candid
+Comments should be polite, but straightforward and candid
 #.
 If you leave a review, continue to follow up on replies to your questions or comments and review the changes you requested
 #.
 It is nice, but not required, to provide examples for suggestions (particularly for things like name changes)
 #.
 If you require a change to be addressed, add a "request changes" comment.
 If you make one of these comments, it means you are blocking the code review from merging until that change is addressed.